 How can I become an impact investor?

-The first step is to get your personalised impact investing strategy – it’s fee and non-binding.
-You will see the exact list of stocks we recommend for you, based on you and your vision for the world.
+You will get your personalised Impact Investment strategy and see the exact list of stocks we recommend for you, based on your values and your vision for the world.
 From there, you can adapt and tweak your portfolio to fit your needs before going ahead to the next step.